 “I think we just became better musicians while we were playing that,” he said, mesmerized.

-What followed was one of the great musical adventures of my life, and much-needed therapy.
+What followed was one of the great musical adventures of my life, and some much-needed therapy.
 I managed to get properly stoned on pot for the first time in the middle of it all.
 Tyson filmed me doing a giddy dance in the middle of the street after dark, celebrating my first high.

 I threw out the “no overdubs” credo I’d been maintaining through all the GWD CDs for just about the first time when I overdubbed vocal harmonies for the “chorus” of Voyeur.
 I wasn’t planning on keeping them, but once Tyson heard what I did he was adamant that the harmonies stay.
 He said they reminded him of Steely Dan, which always mystified me a little.